nithinbekal/nithinbekal.github.io/_posts/2015-06-13-phoenix-authentication.md

 the ability to create an account, let's add the login/logout feature.
 The first thing is to add the routes.
-Add these routes
-immediately after the register page routes in `web/router.ex`.
+Add these routes immediately after the registration page routes in `web/router.ex`.

 {% highlight elixir %}
+# web/router.ex

 get    "/login",  SessionController, :new post   "/login",  SessionController, :create delete "/logout", SessionController, :delete